Guide, Updated 18 May 2026

 16:00 to 17:30~46%Rush hour, slot avoided where possible

-Source: passrates.uk analysis of instructor-reported pass rate by slot, not DVSA-published (DVSA does not publish hour-of-day data).
-The pattern is consistent across multiple ADI surveys 2024-25.
+Source: passrates.uk analysis of instructor-reported patterns by slot, not DVSA-published (DVSA does not publish hour-of-day data).
+These are industry estimates, not official figures.
 The 6 percentage point spread between late morning and early morning is meaningful but smaller than the centre or age effects.

 The slot effect is the smallest of the comparable variables but it is the cheapest to apply.
-Booking a late-morning slot is free and lifts expected pass rate by 4 to 6 percentage points versus the worst slots.
+Booking a late-morning slot is free and is widely reported by instructors as a calmer window than the worst slots, though the DVSA publishes no pass rates by hour.
 For full slot analysis, the how pass rates vary by time of day guide covers the framework, and the morning vs afternoon test slots guide covers the binary comparison.

 Comparison 7: pass rate by attempt number

-First-attempt UK pass rate runs at 48.7 percent, second-attempt at 49.6, third at roughly 47 percent, fourth and beyond at around 42 percent.
-The marginal first-vs-second lift hides a real pattern: candidates who fail first and dedicate two weeks of targeted practice to the fault category that failed them pass second at 58 to 62 percent.
+Across the per-centre 2024-25 dataset the first-time pass rate is 48.91 percent, marginally above the all-attempt 48.66 percent.
+The headline overall numbers hide a real pattern: candidates who fail first and dedicate two weeks of targeted practice to the fault category that failed them pass second at 58 to 62 percent.
 Candidates who rebook quickly without targeted practice pass second at around 42 percent.
 The retake effect is therefore really a preparation effect.
 The research/retake-patterns page covers the post-fail analysis, and the driving test second attempt pass rate guide covers the practical reading.

 The combined comparison: stacking the effects